lah7/sims2-4k-ui-patch/README.md

 # 4K UI Patcher for The Sims 2

-A patch utility to upscale The Sims 2's user interface for 4K (HiDPI) displays.
+A patch utility to upscale The Sims 2's user interface for HiDPI (2K/4K) displays.

 ## About